elastic/opentelemetry/docs/kubernetes/operator/README.md

    - `YOUR_ELASTICSEARCH_ENDPOINT`: Elasticsearch endpoint (**with `https://` prefix**).
 For example: `https://1234567.us-west2.gcp.elastic-cloud.com:443`.
    - `YOUR_ELASTICSEARCH_API_KEY`: Elasticsearch API Key created in the previous step.

-3. If you have to [customize the configuration](#custom-configuration), make a copy of the `values.yaml` file and adapt it to your needs.
-The values file is available:
+3. If you need to [customize the configuration](#custom-configuration), make a copy of the `values.yaml` file and adapt it to your needs.
+Refer to the [compatibility matrix](#compatibility-matrix) for a complete list of available manifests in the `release branches`, such as the [8.16 values file](https://raw.githubusercontent.com/elastic/opentelemetry/refs/heads/8.16/resources/kubernetes/operator/helm/values.yaml).

-    - At this repository main branch ([main values.yaml](https://raw.githubusercontent.com/elastic/opentelemetry/refs/heads/main/resources/kubernetes/operator/helm/values.yaml)).
-This includes the latest configuration settings but might not be fully tested.
-    - (**recommended**) At different release named branches, for example the [8.16 released values.yaml](https://raw.githubusercontent.com/elastic/opentelemetry/refs/heads/8.16/resources/kubernetes/operator/helm/values.yaml).
-Check [compatibility matrix](#compatibility-matrix) for a complete list of available manifests.

 4. Run the following commands to deploy the `opentelemetry-kube-stack` Helm chart, using the appropriate values file: